Computational and Process Engineering

 Computer Vision and Pattern Recognition (CVPRL)

-Computer Vision and Pattern Recognition Laboratory (CVPR) educates computer vision and pattern recognition experts and develops computationally intelligent information processing methods.
+LUT Computer Vision and Pattern Recognition Laboratory (CVPRL) educates computer vision and pattern recognition experts and develops computationally intelligent information processing methods.
 The goal is to engineer useful and significant value-added applications, especially using digital image processing and analysis.
 For example, our research is focuses on machine vision systems for process industry, and medical image analysis for the efficient healthcare of eye diseases.

 Our main objective is to carry out high quality research on computer/machine vision and modelling, machine learning, and pattern recognition.
 The laboratory also serves industry as an expert organization, performs applied research and educates experts in its research fields.
-In the education, CVPR offers the Computer Vision and Pattern Recognition major subject in the Degree Program in Computational Engineering (bachelor, master and doctoral studies).
+In the education, LUT CVPRL offers the Computer Vision and Pattern Recognition major subject in the Degree Program in Computational Engineering (bachelor, master and doctoral studies).

 Our research interests include visual inspection, computer/machine vision, medical image analysis and colour science, focusing on object detection and recognition, industrial machine vision, retinal image analysis, spectral image analysis.
-CVPR has been selected several times as an LUT Center of Excellence in Research and is associated with Academy of Finland's Center of Excellence in Research in Inverse Mathematics.
+LUT CVPRL has been selected several times as an LUT Center of Excellence in Research and is associated with Academy of Finland's Center of Excellence in Research in Inverse Mathematics.